PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 | summary | Rich Text | Markdown    |
 | user    | Relation  | One to many |

-When creating user relation make sure you select appropriate relation.
+When creating user relations, make sure you select the appropriate relation.

 ![](./images/009-user-relation.png)